ProjectOpenSea/stream-js/README.md

 # OpenSea Stream API - TypeScript SDK

-> [!IMPORTANT]
-> The OpenSea Stream API is currently under maintenance and will be restored shortly.

 A TypeScript SDK for receiving updates from the OpenSea Stream API - pushed over websockets.
 We currently support the following event types on a per-collection basis:

 - item listed